billk97/Indoor-Tracking-App/README.md

 * The was no object between the devices.
 * Except of the Raspberry pi the signal strength transmitted by the access point are not known.
 Because of that i assume they transmit at -30dB

+## Accuracy testing

+In the following section an accuracy test will be described in order to find out how accurate the app is.
+In order to do so 4 access points will be set up in different position in a much bigger space than before.
+The phone will be placed in a number of different positions and the predicted position will be calculated 3 times in order to find out if there is a constancy or not.

+As far as location info is concerned real geo location data where intended to be used.
+However due to the fact that, the calculation for the triangulation where done in meters the use of real geo location data would not help the accuracy.
+As such the devices location will be based on a cornet of the room which will be considered the (0,0)
 ## Basic flow

 ##### How the app will communicate